sergesyrota/vmware-mysql-snapshot/README.rst

 Then edit pre-freeze-script, typing in your MySQL credentials (you need SUPER privileges for this).
 You can also modify default values for run and log file, as well as timout values.

 Add your log file to logrotate, to avoid its uncontrolled growth.
+Sample vmware-mysql-snapshot.logrotate file provided with default parameters for your convenience.
+Just copy it into /etc/logrotate.d folder.

 How it works
 -------------------------------------------